JulieBaret/kamae-project/README.md

   </p>

   <p align="center">
-    Mini-project developed for an appliance at kamaé.
+    Mini-project developed for an application for Kamaé.
     <br />
     <a href="./assets/kamae-mini-projet-dev.pdf"><strong>Here are the instructions »</strong></a>
   </p>